lindolan/introductionHtmlCssJs/README.md

 C. Declare the language of the website in the html

 ## 2 (css)
-Make the header 750px height and image and background-image to it.
+Make the header 750px height and a background-image to it.

 ## 3 (css)
 Add hover effect to links and buttons

 ## 4 (css)
-Place the dog walking space-boxes flow horisontal with flexbox
+Make the dog walking place-boxes flow horisontal with flexbox

 ## 5 (css)
 Add a google font to your project and add to the headings